skalamera/auto-assign/app_plan_readme.md

 ## Scheduled Event: Register & Implement Scheduled Event
 Register a scheduled event using serverless.js with a configurable interval between 30-60 minutes to fetch unassigned tickets via Freshdesk API, then assign them to agents in round robin fashion.

-## Full Page App: Register & Implement Configuration UI
+## Installation Parameters: Configure App Settings
-Create a full page app UI with input fields for schedule interval and a toggle button for service on/off.
-These values will be stored as installation parameters for the app.
+The app uses installation parameters (iparams) for configuration.
+Users can set the schedule interval and service status during app installation and modify them later through the Freshdesk app configuration page.

 ## File Structure

-`app/scripts/app.js`: Frontend script handling configuration UI interactions and saving schedule parameters `manifest.json`: App manifest defining modules, event handlers, API requests and UI placement `config/iparams.json`: Installation parameters schema defining configuration options for ticket assignment service `app/index.html`: Configuration UI for administrators to set interval and toggle automatic ticket assignment `server/server.js`: Backend implementation of ticket assignment logic with round-robin distribution `config/requests.json`: API request templates for Freshdesk ticket and agent operations
+`manifest.json`: App manifest defining modules, event handlers, and API requests `config/iparams.json`: Installation parameters schema defining configuration options for ticket assignment service `server/server.js`: Backend implementation of ticket assignment logic with round-robin distribution and logging `config/requests.json`: API request templates for Freshdesk ticket and agent operations `logs.html`: Log viewer interface for monitoring app activity and troubleshooting

 ## Steps to run the app
 - Run "fdk validate", it lists the errors and warnings in the app.